Endear

 Integrations

-`Integrates with B2C tools like point-of-sales systems and other customer data platforms
+B2C tools like POS and customer data platforms

 • Rich customer profiles with purchase history, preferences, sizes, and personal details